winitzki/scall/tutorial/programming_dhall.md

 However, most often the imported Dhall values are not simple data but records containing types, values, and functions.

-The Dhall import system implements strict limitations on what can be imported to ensure that users can prevent malicious code from being injected into a Dhall program.
+The Dhall import system implements strict limitations on what can be imported to ensure that users can prevent wrong or malicious code from being injected into a Dhall program.
+For instance, all imported modules are required to be well-typed.
+Circular imports are not allowed (a module cannot import itself directly or via other imports).
+Imported values are referentially transparent: a repeated import of the same external resource is guaranteed to give the same value.
 See [the Dhall documentation on safety guarantees](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.

 #### Organizing modules in subdirectories